esoterik0/ListMaster/README.md

 ### Select page
 This column lists the 'pages' in the 'book'/collection.

-You can choose which 'page' to roll, some are lists, some are formuals, etc. you can filter the pages by list, formula, metaformula, or by nothing.
+You can choose which 'page' to roll, some are lists, some are formuals, etc. you can filter the pages by list, formula, metaformula, or no filter.

-When you choose what to roll the table is sent to the results panel and rolled.
+When you choose what table to roll it is sent to the results panel and rolled.

 #### Edit Mode
 In edit mode there are buttons to: